lensesio/stream-reactor/kafka-connect-cassandra/docs/source/cassandra.rst

 Features
 --------

-Both the source and sink connector use Cassandra's executeAysnc function.
-This is non blocking.
-For the source, the when the result returns it is iterated over and rows added to a internal queue.
-This queue is then drained by the connector and written to Kafka.

 Source Connector
 ~~~~~~~~~~~~~~~~

+The source uses Cassandra's executeAysnc functionality.
+This is non blocking.
+For the source,
+the when the result returns it is iterated over and rows added to a internal queue.
+This queue is then drained by the
+connector and written to Kafka.

 Data Types
 ^^^^^^^^^^

-The source connector supports copying tables in bulk and incrementally
+The source connector supports copying tables in bulk and incrementally to Kafka.
-to Kafka.

 The following CQL data types are supported: